The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Analysis of the vertical distribution

 In this Section, we infer the shape of the Galactic warp using a classical $m=1$ description \citep[similar to][and numerous other works in literature]{Skowron:2019a,Chen:2019}.
 For a given dataset, we will perform the inference using different approaches, to test the robustness of our results.
 The same procedures will be applied to our two samples of young giants and Cepheids, and the results will be compared to each other.

 We start with a classical 'tilted rings' approach, which we first apply to our young giants sample.
-We split our dataset into Galactocentric annulii of 0.6 kpc in width.
-Each annulus typically contains between 1000 and 1200 stars.
-Stars inside R=8 kpc are not considered here, given that the amplitude of the warp has been found to be very small or even null inside that radius by several works in literature.
+We split our dataset into non-overlapping Galactocentric annulii of 0.5 kpc in width.
+Each annulus typically contains between 900 and 1200 stars.
+As a test, annulii of different width (ranging from 0.1 kpc to 1.5 kpc) were also considered, to check that the final results of this paper do not depend on the chosen bin size.
+Stars inside $R=R_{\odot}$ are not considered here, given that the amplitude of the warp has been found to be very small or even null inside that radius by several works in the literature.
+Young giant stars with $R > 14.5$ kpc are ignored, due to the low number statistics in those regions.
 For the $i$-th ring, we fit a simple $m=1$ distortion

-where $h_{w,i}$ and $\phi_{LON,i}$ are, respectively, the amplitude and phase angle at the radial position covered by the $i$-th ring.
+where $h_{w,i}$ and $\phi_{LON,i}$ are, respectively, the amplitude and phase angle of the line-of-nodes at the radial position covered by the $i$-th ring.
 For each star, uncertainties in the $Z$-coordinate are computed by converting the entire distribution in heliocentric distance (using 1000 mock resamples for each star), and taken as the 16$^{th}$ and 84$^{th}$ percentiles of the posterior distribution described in Section \ref{subsec:distances}, to a distribution in $Z$, assuming no errors in Galactic latitude $b$.
 For each ring, we perform the inference using the emcee code \citep{Foreman-Mackey2013}, using a broad uninformative prior for $h_{w,i}$, and imposing that the phase angle $\phi_{LON,i}$ must be within the range $[-180^{\circ},180^{\circ}]$.
 The likelihood function used to perform the inference is the product of individual Gaussian likelihoods (i.e. sum of log-likelihoods) obtained for each star, assuming a random Gaussian distribution around the model prediction $Z_{w,i}$ from Equation \ref{eq:Zring}, that is